Marital Status/Parental Status

 Marital Status discrimination involves treating an applicant, staff employee, faculty member, or student unfavorably because of their status as either a married or single person.

-If you believe you have been subjected to parental or marital status discrimination or have witnessed such discrimination, please contact the Office of Equal Opportunity & Academic Compliance at (913) 588-5964, or click here to file a complaint online.
+If you believe you have been subjected to parental or marital status discrimination or have witnessed such discrimination, please contact the Office of Civil Rights and Title IX at email@example.com, or click here to file a report online.

 Relevant Discrimination Laws:

 Federal law on parental status discrimination: Executive Order 13160